ShawnMa16/Creative-Coding/P5.js/future_forest_experience/README.md

-Please run the sketch in SimpleHTTPServer or other serving ways
+Please run the sketch in node.js